Henrique Dumont

-Henrique Honoré Dumont (July 20, 1832 in Diamantina – August 30, 1892 in Rio de Janeiro) was a Brazilian engineer, coffee farmer and father of Alberto Santos-Dumont.
-A son of French immigrants, he is considered one of the three kings of the coffee of his time, introducing modern methods to coffee farming.
+Henrique Honoré Dumont (July 20, 1832 in Diamantina – August 30, 1892 in Rio de Janeiro) was a Brazilian engineer and coffee farmer, and the father of Alberto Santos-Dumont.
+A son of French immigrants, he is considered one of the three Coffee Kings of his time, introducing modern methods to coffee farming.

 Biography

 Henrique Dumont's parents came from France.
 His mother, Eufásia Honoré, the daughter of a goldsmith, married his father, François Dumont.
 Eufásia's father convinced François to move to Brazil in search of precious stones, which would feed his industry.
 But after the discovery of diamonds in South Africa, prices fell, and François fell ill and died in 1842.
 In Brazil the couple had three children, the second being Henrique.

-Helped by his godfather, he graduated as an engineer from the École centrale des arts et manufactures in Paris at the age of 21.
+Helped by his godfather, he graduated as an engineer from the École Centrale des Arts et Manufactures in Paris at the age of 21.
 Dumont returned to Brazil and began to render services to the city of Ouro Preto.
 Dumont and his wife Francisca Santos, daughter of Francisco da Paula Santos, were married on September 6, 1856, in the Parish of Nossa Senhora do Pilar, in Ouro Preto.

 In 1871, Henrique, under contract with Joaquim Saldanha Marinho, built a steamboat, launched into the São Francisco River by Emperor Dom Pedro II.

 In 1872, during the reign of Pedro II, Dumont was commissioned to construct a section of the Central Railroad of Brazil in Minas Gerais, on the ascent of the Mantiqueira Mountains.
 With the construction site fixed in the locality of Cabangu, the family settled in a nearby farm; here, on July 20, 1873 (Henrique's 41st birthday), his son, Alberto Santos Dumont, was born.

 When the railroad was completed, Henrique Dumont decided to dedicate himself to the cultivation of coffee.
 He left Minas Gerais and went to the municipality of Valença, in Rio de Janeiro; in this region, his son Alberto was baptized in 1877 in the parish of Santa Tereza, current municipality of Rio das Flores.

 Searching for more suitable land for coffee growing, Dumont moved to Ribeirão Preto, in São Paulo, and settled in the Fazenda Arindeuva.
 He then owned a little more than 300 contos e réis and 80 slaves, with 150 being rented.
 However, due to an apparent fear of revolts, he began to adopt the labor of colonists even before the abolition of slavery in Brazil.
 By applying his knowledge of engineering, Dumont was able to stimulate production at his new farm through a series of innovations, making it into the most modern farm in South America, with five million coffee trees, 96 kilometers of railroads and seven locomotives.